vlajos/vlajos.github.io/_posts/2015-09-16-testing-webserver-http-headers.md

  * The asserts work with regular expressions. (see Expires: check)
  * The `wget` arguments are not 100% trivial so maybe they need some explanation:
    * `-S`: We started with `--debug` but it gave us too many unneeded lines. `-S` displays only the response headers.
-   * `--no-check-certificate`: Unfortunately the server is not yet accessible under its final DNS name, so the url's host we are connecting to is differs from the name in the certificates.
+   * `--no-check-certificate`: Unfortunately the server is not yet accessible under its final DNS name, so the url's host we are connecting to is different than the name in the certificates.
    * `--header="Accept-encoding: gzip"`: We also want to test compression.
    * `--max-redirect=0`: By default wget would follow redirects, but in our case this is not required.
-   * `--header="Host: $2"`: We want to test different virtual hosts and the current DNS settings pointing to the live system.
+   * `--header="Host: $2"`: We want to test different virtual hosts and the current DNS settings point to the live system.
    * `$1://$TargetIp:$3$4`: This is only the construction of the URL.
    * `-O /dev/null`: Throw away the downloaded content.
    * `2>&1`: Merge wget's standard error into its output.